Dominik48N/party-system/CONTRIBUTING.md

 ## Code Style
 Please follow the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for all code contributions.
 This will help maintain consistency across the project.

+Please note that whenever you access variables or methods from the same class, you always use `this.` do.
+Otherwise, you simply orientate yourself to the code style you find.

 ## Annotations
 Please always use `org.jetbrains.annotations.NotNull` and `java.util.Optional<T>`.
 If Optional is not an option, please use `org.jetbrains.annotations.Nullable`.